icebreakerone/ib1-technical-docs/docs/metadata.md

 : Notes used to explain any changes to this version.

 [dcat:distribution](https://www.w3.org/TR/vocab-dcat-3/#Property:dataset_distribution)
-: URL of a `dcat:Distribution` for a downloadable f
+: URL of a `dcat:Distribution` for a downloadable file, see below for mandatory fields.
+Multiple Distribtions may be defined for the same data in different formats, but Scheme-conforming datasets will require a specific format.

 [dcat:inSeries](https://www.w3.org/TR/vocab-dcat-3/#Property:dataset_in_series)
 : Where the URL is part of a series of periodic datasets, the URL of a `dcat:DataSeries` which associates this Dataset with the overall series.
 The DataSeries is created by the publisher and contains their data only.